Apply textured coating to turbines

 Background information and definitions

-It has been suggested that bats may misidentify the smooth surfaces of wind turbine towers as water (e.g. McAlexander 2013) and applying a textured coating could reduce bat collisions and fatalities.
+It has been suggested that smooth surfaces, such as those found on wind turbine towers, may be misidentified by bats as water or clear flight paths due to their acoustic mirror properties (Russo et al. 2012, McAlexander 2013, Greif et al. 2017).
+Applying a textured coating could reduce bat collisions and fatalities.
 Behavioural experiments in flight rooms found that bats did not make contact with textured surfaces and approached them less often than smooth surfaces (Greif & Siemers 2010, Bienz 2015).
-However, this has not been tested on operational wind turbines.

 Bienz C. (2015) Surface texture discrimination by bats: implications for reducing bat mortality at wind turbines.
 MSc Thesis.
-Texas Christian University, USA.
+Texas Christian University.

 Greif S. & Siemers B.M.
 (2010) Innate recognition of water bodies in echolocating bats.
 Nature Communications, 1, 107.